sjworthy/Tidy-Modeling-with-R/Chapter_19.md

 ## 14    10.7            1
 ```

 The 2020 distance values indicate that these predictor values are outside of the vast majority of data seen by the model at training time.
-These should be flagges so that the predictiions are either not reported at all or viewed with skepticism.
+These should be flagged so that the predictions are either not reported at all or viewed with skepticism.